DevPSU/Attendance-Manager/API/README.md

 2. Created your first migrations from the models in the `Models` folder
 3. Ran your migrations to create the required database/tables/columns.

-Finally, navigate back to the base `Flask-Template` folder and run `main.py`.
+Finally, navigate back to the base `API` folder and run `main.py`.
 Voila!

 ## Usage